 Regardless of the approach, you will need to use a charging cable to provide power to your phone.
-You could also rely on wireless charging if your device is compatible, but the options are pretty limited here.
+You could also rely on wireless charging if your device is compatible.

 Here, we provide an in-depth explanation of the different charging techniques.
 Let’s take a look!

-All you need to do is connect your phone to your laptop’s USB output port to provide power to it.
+All you need to do is connect your phone to your laptop’s USB output port to provide power.
 However, you should be aware that charging it in this manner will most likely take longer than usual and it will consume energy from the laptop’s battery.
-The main reason why it’s much slower than a standard charger is because laptop USB ports are not designed to for high power outputs.
+The main reason why it’s much slower than a standard phone charger is that laptop USB ports are not designed for high-power outputs.
 They usually only have an output of 0.5A, which is sufficient enough for communicating with devices that are plugged in, like a mouse or memory stick.

 This is a good method to use when you want your available power to last for as long as possible.
 That’s because laptops consume more power than smartphones.
 So not using your laptop and instead using its battery to recharge your phone, will give you the longest runway before you run out of power.

 Power banks are generally very useful devices when you need to charge your smartphone during a blackout or when you don’t have a phone charger nearby.
 These can be big lifesavers, especially when you will most likely need quick access to a power source.
 They basically are fancier rechargeable batteries, so they are the ideal devices to use as a backup.